 Writing great copy really isn’t about talking about yourself, your product or your business.
 Copywriting is about figuring out what matters to your customers and bridging the gap between their frustrations or interests and the solution/benefit your product provides.

 In the case of InVision App, they know their audience is pretty techy and design-orientated, so they build trust by providing helpful tips in those departments and then follow through with demonstrating their product.
 You can do this too, and the steps are pretty simple.

 Put Yourself in Your Customers’ Shoes

 Give Them the Perfect Solution

 Once you have a sense of your customers’ problems, concerns and interests, bridge the gap.
 Connect your product or service to them as the solution they’ve been looking for.
 Be specific and personalize your solutions to each customer’s unique problem.
 Show them exactly how you can help.
-However, keep in mind another important thing to note here — don’t just rattle off a long list of your features and expect them to understand.
-That brings us to our next point …
+Don’t, however, just rattle off a long list of your features and expect them to understand.
+That brings us to our next point.

 Have you ever been in an extremely one-sided conversation?
 Where it almost feels like a monologue, and you can barely get at word in?
-Maybe it’s just me, but I find those conversations extremely awkward and boring.
-The same applies to your email content.
+I find those conversations extremely awkward and boring.
+The same applies to email content.

-Remember, connecting with your customers on an emotional level is much more effective when it comes to customer loyalty.
+Remember, connecting with your customers on an emotional level is much more effective in achieving customer loyalty.
 Instead of just listing off your features, tell them about the benefits your product or service provides and how those benefits will positively impact them day-to-day.

 Here are some of the values of emotionally connected customers: